Excessivism

 The review of the exhibition written by art critic and curator Shana Nys Dambrot, titled "Excessivism: Irony, Imbalance and a New Rococo" was published in the Huffington Post.
 Its early adopters go back to late 20th century.

 Concept

 Excessivism is a reflection, examination, or investigation of every aspect of life in excessive state with particular consideration of areas that have real and consequential effect on members of society.
 Subject areas include, but are not limited to, economics, politics and psychology.
-Its economic criticism is a commentary on economic materialism.
-It reflects, examines and investigates the excessive desire to acquire material goods beyond one's needs (and often means).
+Its economic criticism is a commentary on economic materialism, and the desire to acquire material goods beyond one's needs.

 Excessivism depicts the excessive use of resources in an exaggerated way using two- or three-dimensional visual creations, written or spoken words, or in any other medium.
 It aims to reflect, examine, or investigate the capitalist system, devoid of aesthetic, legal, commercial, ethical, moral, racial, or religious considerations.